-When treasury stock is acquired, the treasury stock is recognized at cost and presented separately as an item in equity.
+When treasury stock is acquired, the treasury stock is recognized at cost and presented as a deduction from equity.
 Transaction costs directly attributable to the acquisition are deducted from equity.

 When treasury stock is sold, consideration received is recognized as an increase in equity.